lambdaclass/cairo-vm/README.md

 There are two ways to use non-standard hints in this VM:

 - Extend the cairo-rs code and build your own binary using the interface hint processor
-- Use [cairo-rs-py](https://github.com/lambdaclass/cairo-rs-py) which supports running any arbitrary hint in a Python interpreter.
+- Use [cairo-rs-py](https://github.com/lambdaclass/cairo-rs-py) which supports running any hint in a Python interpreter.

 ### Running a function in a Cairo program with arguments
 When running a Cairo program directly using the Cairo-rs repository you would first need to prepare a couple of things.